drusho/SQLPage-Workout-Logger/docs/Style Guide.md

 </br>

->[!note]+ Guiding Principle
+> [!note] Guiding Principle
->Write code and documentation for humans first, computers second.
+> Write code and documentation for humans first, computers second.
 Clarity, consistency, and maintainability are the primary goals.

 ## File Naming Conventions